Battle of Alesia: Prelude

 Vercingetorix now withdrew to Gergovia, the capital of his own tribe, which he was eager to defend.
 Caesar arrived as the weather warmed and fodder finally became available which somewhat eased supply issues.
 As usual, Caesar promptly set to building a fortification for the Romans.
-Caesar set about capturing territory closer to the oppidum.
+Caesar then set about capturing territory closer to the oppidum.
 What happened in the ensuing Battle of Gergovia remains somewhat unclear.
-Caesar claims that he had just ordered his men to take a hill near to the oppidum, and that he then sounded a retreat.
+Caesar claimed that he had just ordered his men to take a hill near to the oppidum, and that he then sounded a retreat.
 But no such retreat occurred and the Romans directly assaulted the settlement.
 Gilliver finds it likely that Caesar did not actually sound a retreat and that it was his plan all along to directly assault the settlement.
 Caesar's dubious claim is likely to distance himself from the ensuing and overwhelming failure of the Romans.
 The Roman assault ended in clear defeat as the Romans were greatly outnumbered.
 Caesar (whose self-reported casualty numbers are likely much lower than the actual amount) claims that 700 men died including 46 centurions.
 Caesar withdrew from his siege and Vercingetorix's victory attracted many new tribes to his cause.
 So too, however, did the Romans who convinced numerous Germanic tribes to join them.

 Vercingetorix marched the army he had gathered thus far, mainly cavalry, to intercept Caesar.
-The two armies met at the Vingeanne, where Caesar won the subsequent battle defeating Vercingetorix's cavalry.
+The two armies met in the Battle of the Vingeanne, where Caesar won the subsequent victory defeating Vercingetorix's cavalry.